puraminy/parsT5/README.md

 #	--do_eval \
 #	--preprocessing_num_workers= "20" \
 ```

+If training was intruppted, it can be resumend from the last saved step.
+The model is saved for every 2500 steps (`--save_steps="2500"`).
+Also the first run needs to download datasets and do some pre-processing.
+This preprossing can take some hours; however the results will be saved in `cache_folder` and can be used in further calls.

 You can set `--do_eval` if you only want to evaluate a checkpoint.
 Also to push the model to hugging face you can use the following settings:
 ```
 	--push_to_hub="true" \